Councilmembers to announce short term rental ban legislation

 If it were to happen, it would not be the first time a ban like this were to pass.

 “It’s not surprising in a way because a lot of cities are bending this way.
-New York City just instituted a ban on any rentals under 30 days starting on Monday, so it’s not surprising because a lot of the cities are dealing with an industry that doesn’t want to be regulated,” Allen Johnson said.
+New York City just instituted a ban on any rentals under 30 days starting on Monday, so it’s not surprising because a lot of the cities are dealing with an industry that doesn’t want to be regulated,” said Allen Johnson.

 The council has held multiple meetings on the STR topic where supports have made their feelings known.